Pascal-Krenckel/NppGZipFileViewer/README.md

 1. Toogle Compression: If clicked it will mark a compressed (tracked) file as uncompressed (excluded) and a uncompressed file as compressed (tracked).
 Makes the buffer dirty.
 It's the same command as the icon in the tool bar.
 It is marked if the current file is selected as compressed.
 If you store the file it will automatically store the file compressed.
 2. Make Compressed: Compresses the current file text in the editor.
 This will always exclude the file from automatically compress on save.
 You can toogle it on by using command 1.
 3. Make Uncompressed: Uncompresses the current file in the editor.
 This will alays exclude the file from automatically compress on save.
 You can toogle it on by using command 1.
-4. Settings: Open the settings dialog.
+4. Settings: Opens the settings dialog.
-5. Abaout: Open the about dialog.
+5. About: Opens the about dialog.
-6. Credits: Open the credits dialog.
+6. Credits: Opens the credits dialog.

 ### (De)Compression-File-Rules
 On Open: